algosup/2022-2023-project-4-game-design-Team-1/Management/Weekly Recap.md

 Meeting at the end of the week and we continue to improve the game with mechanics, design and object.

 # Week 7

+We do the finishing touches and prepare the presentation.